alexsantostx94/portfolio-alex-santos/src/pages/portfolio/project-1.md

 #### Denmark's 911 System
 *Coronafiles: Chatbots take strain off Denmark’s emergency helplines*
-###### **“We put more staff on but we couldn’t keep up with the volume.
-Our biggest worry was that people with other diseases weren’t able to get through.”**

-###### “It worked well enough that the chatbot service was rolled out beyond just the initial Copenhagen area to all of Denmark.”
+###### “We put more staff on but we couldn’t keep up with the volume.
+Our biggest worry was that people with other diseases weren’t able to get through.
+It worked well enough that the chatbot service was rolled out beyond just the initial Copenhagen area to all of Denmark.”
  [-Sifted EU Article](https://sifted.eu/articles/coronafiles-chatbots-helplines/)
 > Denmark has proven that investing in a chatbot system can make for a more efficient Emergency response system.